-The European College of Veterinary Dermatology (ECVD) is a veterinary speciality organisation established within the EU structure for veterinary specialization recommended by the Advisory Committee for Veterinary Training (ACVT) of the EC, set up by Council Decision 78/1028/EEC of 18 December 1978 and OJ No L 302 of 22 December 1978, in its report doc.
-III/F/5285/3/91.
-The ECVD was an initiative of the European Society of Veterinary Dermatology (ESVD) and was the result of discussions in the late eighties and early nineties in Europe to respond to a growing demand for better specialized veterinary dermatological services and to harmonize certification in this area for better consumer information.
-Initial private initiatives were later coordinated by the ACVT of the EC.
-European legislation for veterinary specialization may be introduced in the future.
+The European College of Veterinary Dermatology (ECVD) is a veterinary speciality organisation established within the EU structure for veterinary specialization recommended by the Advisory Committee for Veterinary Training (ACVT) of the EC, set up by Council Decision 78/1028/EEC of 18 December 1978 and OJ No L 302 of 22 December 1978, in its report document III/F/5285/3/91.
+The ECVD was an initiative of the European Society of Veterinary Dermatology (ESVD) and was the result of discussions held in the late eighties and early nineties in Europe to respond to the growing demand for better specialized veterinary dermatological services, and to harmonize certification in this area for better consumer information.